Cash in or Transfer your Frozen Pension?

 Whatever your situation it is important to keep all the information regarding these so called frozen pension benefits in a safe place so that when you reach the age at which you can collect your pension, you can easily contact the trustees or fund managers to request that the monies be released.
 Remember to file all the annual illustrations, and make sure that your spouse or other beneficiaries know where to find the paperwork in case you die before reaching retirement age.
 This is not a pleasant scenario, but it must be considered as it is an additional burden to those left behind if your paperwork is in a mess.

 So remember, technically there is no such thing as a frozen pension because whether your pension fund is invested and therefore subject to investment fluctuations, or you are a deferred member with pension benefits increasing by other means, you by no stretch of the imagination have a frozen pension as it is always subject to change.
-If you decide to investigate transferring your pension into another pension vehicle, then take a look at our Pension Transfer service.

 IT'S FREE TO KNOW YOUR OPTIONS